 Should I be worried if someone has my IP?

-The difference is that nobody can see your private IP, but a public IP is recorded every time you do anything online.
+The difference between a private and a public IP is that nobody can see your private IP address, but a public IP is recorded every time you do anything online.
 To go into more detail:

-- Private IP address — these IPs are used internally for devices communicating to your router, but not to the internet.
-None of your devices will share the same private IP, but a computer across the world could have the same IP as your router;
+- Private IP address — these IPs are used internally for devices communicating to your router but not the internet.
+None of your devices will share the same private IP, but a different computer could have the same IP as your router;

 - Public IP address — these are unique IPs used to communicate to the internet.
 Functionally, whenever people talk about finding your IP and other IP-based shenanigans, they have the public IP in mind.